-Heatherwood and Wexham Park Hospitals NHS Foundation Trust has extended its visiting hours in all wards.
+Heatherwood and Wexham Park Hospitals NHS Foundation Trust has extended visiting hours in all wards.

-Patients and visitors have really welcomed these more relaxed visiting hours as it makes it much easier for friends and families to visit.
+Patients and visitors have really welcomed the more relaxed open visiting hours as it makes it much easier for friends and families to visit.
 This proves a great benefit for patients in the recovery process, and visitors tell us that it makes visiting much easier to fit in with their work and other commitments.